Rōki Sasaki's perfect game: Game synopsis

 At the age of 20 years and five months, Sasaki became the youngest NPB pitcher to throw a perfect game.
 He threw his fastball at 164 kph, matching his personal best.
 Sasaki compiled a game score of 106, surpassing the 105 for Kerry Wood's 20 strikeout game from the 1998 Major League Baseball season, which was the highest MLB game score since the end of the baseball color line.

-As a result of this game, the Marines improved to 7-6 and the Buffaloes fell to 6-9 on the season.
+As a result of this game, the Marines improved to 7–6 and the Buffaloes fell to 6–9 on the season.
+The Marines would finish fifth in 2022, going 69–73–1 while the Buffaloes would rally past this defeat to win the Pacific League pennant on a tiebreaker with the Fukuoka SoftBank Hawks, going 76–65–2, and would eventually win the 2022 Japan Series over the Tokyo Yakult Swallows.